LudwigStenberg/PersonalFinanceApp/Documentation.md

         Batch insertion or deletion of transactions.
         Account deletion cascading through user data.

-- Check RemoveTransactionCommand, implement SQL command for it.
+- Check DeleteTransactionCommand, implement SQL command for it.

 - Test for Edge Cases:
     Ensure robust behavior for: